adept/full-fledged-hledger/README.md

 Did I mention that you should go and [read the wiki](https://github.com/adept/full-fledged-hledger/wiki)?

-# Awk, and Shake, and csvtools, and shell scripts, ...?!
+# Shake, and csvtools, and shell scripts, ... ?!
+I don't want to install all these dependencies!

 There is [docker image](https://hub.docker.com/r/dastapov/full-fledged-hledger) that includes all the dependencies and tools.
 Just clone this repo, run `./docker.sh`, and you should be all set.